AStefankiv/writing/NASA_api_documentation.md

 # Get Started with NASA’s API

 ## Overview

 NASA's [Astronomy Picture of the Day](https://en.wikipedia.org/wiki/Astronomy_Picture_of_the_Day) (APOD) shares a new space-related image every day, each accompanied by a short explanation from a NASA astronomer.
-This documentation guides developers through the process of obtaining an API key, making requests to the APOD API, and handling the JSON response to get the media content.
+This documentation guides developers through the process of obtaining an API Key, making requests to the APOD API, and handling the JSON response to get the media content.

 ## Prerequisites

 To get started with the APOD API, make sure you have:
 - Basic knowledge of JavaScript and HTML
 - A code editor (e.g., [Visual Studio Code](https://code.visualstudio.com/))
 - [Postman](https://www.postman.com/) API testing tool

 ## Obtaining an API Key

 To access NASA's APIs:
 1. Navigate to [NASA APIs](https://api.nasa.gov/)
 2. Fill out the registration form with your first name, last name, and email address.
-3. Submit the form to receive an email with your unique API key.
+3. Submit the form to receive an email with your unique API Key.
-> NOTE: NASA's demo API key is limited to 30 requests per IP address per hour or 50 requests per IP address per day.
-For increased limits, register for a free API key.
+> NOTE: NASA's demo API Key is limited to 30 requests per IP address per hour or 50 requests per IP address per day.
+For increased limits, register for a free API Key.

 ## Making API Requests

 The basic APOD API endpoint:
 ```bash
 https://api.nasa.gov/planetary/apod?api_key=DEMO_KEY